LookAtMe-Genius-Cameraman/T_System/README.md

     - Previewing / Monitoring
         -
             watch the live video stream during creating scenarios and monitor what is it recording on working.
+    - Network Control
+        -
+            Add, update or delete Wi-Fi connection info.
+    - Recognize People
+        -
+            Add, update and delete the photos of the people for recognizing them.
+Choose one, more or all and recognize during the job.
+    - Control the Records
+        -
+            Get preview or download the video records with the date based sorting system.

 <sup><i>Powered by "flask" as an embedded framework.
 Available on mobile and desktop.</i></sup>